wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

 - **Password: wis2box**
 - under 'ADVANCED', subscribe to the topics `$SYS/#` and `origin/#`

+Make sure to SAVE your connection details.

 <img alt="mqtt-explorer-wis2box-broker.png" src="../../assets/img/mqtt-explorer-wis2box-broker.png" width="600">

-You should see statistics being published by your broker on the `$SYS` topic.
+Once you are connected, you should see statistics being published by your broker on the `$SYS` topic.

 Keep MQTT Explorer running and continue with the runtime configuration steps.